2018 champ Beavers are out; Langeliers’ 11 RBIs set record

 — Andrew Magno allowed one run and struck out 12 in 7 1/3 innings of relief in Ohio State’s 9-8, 13-inning win over McNeese State.
 He struck out six of the last seven batters.

-— Evan McKendry, Mark Mixon and Alex Ruiz combined to limit Southern to two hits over eight innings in Miami’s 12-2 win.

-— Florida’s Jack Leftwich retired the first 16 batters and allowed one hit and one run in seven innings against Army.

-AP Sports Writer Schuyler Dixon contributed to this report.
+AP Sports Writer Joe Reedy contributed to this report.